 Our board includes people with a strong background in working with former prisoners after their release from prison as well as individuals with expertise in setting up and operating various forms of supportive housing.

-Paul Dowling’s working life has focused on developing solutions to homelessness for people marginalized by poverty and disability.
+Paul Dowling has spent his working life developing solutions to homelessness for people marginalized by poverty and disability.
 He is currently Animator for Social Justice at Beach United Church.
-He has also worked for Canada Mortgage and Housing Corporation and the Ontario Ministry of Housing and Homes First Society (providing housing for people who have experienced homelessness).
-Paul has consulted to housing providers and municipal governments on policy and organization.
-He is Animator for Social Justice at Beach United Church.
+He has also worked for Canada Mortgage and Housing Corporation and the Ontario Ministry of Housing and Homes First Society.

 Jim Harbell is a graduate of Pastoral Studies at U of T with an M.P.S. and an M.Div.
 He is the Minister of Congregational Care and Outreach at Metropolitan United Church in Toronto.
-He is also a lawyer and former partner at Stikeman Elliott and personally involved in specialized housing projects for more than three decades.
+He is also a lawyer and former partner at Stikeman Elliott, where he was personally involved in specialized housing projects for more than three decades.
 He is active in Friends of Dismas and the Circles of Support and Accountability.

-Eileen Henderson is a past Restorative Justice Coordinator, Mennonite Central Committee Ontario and Coordinator of Circles of Support and Accountability (COSA: a community-based reintegration program that holds federal inmates, with histories of sexual offending, accountable for the harm they have caused while supporting them in reintegration back to community at the end of their sentences).
+Eileen Henderson is a past Restorative Justice Coordinator, Mennonite Central Committee Ontario and Coordinator of Circles of Support and Accountability (COSA), a reintegration program that holds inmates with histories of sexual offending accountable for the harm they’ve caused and supports their reintegration at the end of their sentences.

 Wendy Leaver is a part-time professor at Durham College, School of Justice and Emergency Services in the Victimology Program.
-She is a retired Detective from the Toronto Police Service, Sex Crimes Unit and has been a volunteer with COSA for over 20 years.
+She is a retired Detective from the Toronto Police Service, Sex Crimes Unit and has volunteered with COSA for over 20 years.

 Allan Petrie, CPA, CA is the former Vice Chairman of Kairos Prison Ministries Canada, retired General Manager at CIBC, former board member of Parkdale United Church Foundation, owner operator of a 130-unit apartment building and former Board Chair of Alderwood United Church.

 Michael Van Dusen

-Michael Van Dusen is an Anglican deacon, member of the Anglican Diocesan Social Justice and Advocacy Committee, past Chair of Prison Fellowship of Canada, and active in Out of the Cold, COSA and on poverty issues.
+Michael Van Dusen is an Anglican deacon, member of the Anglican Diocesan Social Justice and Advocacy Committee and past Chair of Prison Fellowship of Canada.
+He is active in Out of the Cold, COSA, and on poverty issues.